 Mountains are a biblical symbol for kingdoms or governments (see Jeremiah 51:24–25).
 Isaiah stated plainly that the Lord’s Kingdom would be established in Jerusalem and that “all nations shall flow to it.”
 This will not be government in the hands of selfish human beings.
 Because it has rejected the rulership and the sovereignty of God over the affairs of man, humanity does not know the way to lasting peace.

-God's government on earth will be administered from Jerusalem, the future capital of the world, as Zechariah confirms with a beautiful description of life there in the future.
-Notice in the book of Zechariah.
-"Thus says the Lord: 'I will return to Zion, and dwell in the midst of Jerusalem.
-Jerusalem shall be called the City of Truth, the Mountain of the Lord of hosts, the Holy Mountain.'
-Thus says the Lord of hosts: 'Old men and old women shall again sit in the streets of Jerusalem, each one with his staff in his hand because of great age.
-The streets of the city shall be full of boys and girls playing in its streets'" (Zechariah 8:3–5).
+God’s government on earth will be administered from Jerusalem, the future capital of the world, as Zechariah confirms with a beautiful description of life there in the future: “Thus says the Lord: ‘I will return to Zion, and dwell in the midst of Jerusalem.
+Jerusalem shall be called the City of Truth, the Mountain of the Lord of hosts, the Holy Mountain.’
+Thus says the Lord of hosts: ‘Old men and old women shall again sit in the streets of Jerusalem, each one with his staff in his hand because of great age.
+The streets of the city shall be full of boys and girls playing in its streets’” (Zechariah 8:3–5).

-In the 19th century bc, the Creator God began to work with Abraham (then called "Abram").
+In the nineteenth century BC, the Creator God began to work with Abraham (then called “Abram”).
 God tested his faith many times, even promising him a son in his old age—a promise that seemed to be delayed.
-Abram's wife Sarai, unable to bear children, encouraged Abram to have a child through her Egyptian handmaid, Hagar.
+Abram’s wife, Sarai, unable to bear children, encouraged Abram to have a child through her Egyptian handmaid, Hagar.
 Eighty-six years old when the child was born, Abram gave the name Ishmael to the son whom Hagar bore (Genesis 16:15–16).
 To this day, Muslims acknowledge Ishmael as the ancestor of the Arabs, as described in their scripture, the Quran.

 This bitter rivalry would continue throughout history.
 Esau is also called Edom (see Genesis 36).
 The Edomites intermarried with the Ishmaelites, beginning with Esau himself (see Genesis 28:9).
 The descendants of these peoples continued to be in conflict with Israel.
 The leading tribe of Edom, the Amalekites, continually harassed Israel (see Exodus 17).
 God said that He would have “war with Amalek from generation to generation” (Exodus 17:16).

-What nations have continuously committed themselves to destroy the name of Israel?
+What nations have continuously committed themselves to destroying the name of Israel?

-In July of 1968, Palestinian leaders signed the "Palestinian National Charter," which called for the destruction of the State of Israel.
-In 1993, shortly before signing the "Declaration of Principles" with Israel, PLO chairman Yasser Arafat signed an agreement renouncing this demand and agreeing to change the charter, but it remains an item of hot dispute to this day.
-As Psalm 83 indicates, Assyria (identified as modern-day Germany) will be joined by an end-time "confederacy" of Arab nations.
-Look on your Bible map for the ancient location of Moab, Ammon and Edom, mentioned in Psalm 83—nations that are also prominently mentioned in Daniel's end-time prophecy.
+In July of 1968, Palestinian leaders signed the “Palestinian National Charter,” which called for the destruction of the State of Israel.
+In 1993, shortly before signing the “Declaration of Principles” with Israel, PLO chairman Yasser Arafat signed an agreement renouncing this demand and agreeing to change the charter, but it remains an item of hot dispute to this day.
+As Psalm 83 indicates, Assyria (identified as modern-day Germany) will be joined by an end-time “confederacy” of Arab nations.
+Look on a Bible map for the ancient location of Moab, Ammon, and Edom, nations mentioned in Psalm 83 that are also prominently mentioned in Daniel’s end-time prophecy.
 These are the Muslim peoples of the Middle East!